thiagoamin/EV-Climate-Activism/README.md

 ![Screenshot 2024-05-04 at 9 34 50 PM](https://github.com/thiagoamin/EVClimateActiv/assets/122248078/73b0ffae-9749-4058-9dda-57f632f6518a)

 ## 2: Introduction
 Climate change represents one of the most significant global challenges, necessitating collective action to mitigate its impact.
 Understanding the factors that motivate individuals to participate in climate activism is crucial for designing effective policies and interventions.
-This study explores a theoretical model that predicts the expected value of individual participation in climate activism, initially examined by Mark Lubell.
-The model incorporates several key parameters to estimate the likelihood of participation based on individual and collective incentives.
+The collective interest model has been employed to predict the expected value (EV) of individual participation in climate activism, based on the interplay between individual contributions and the probability of group success (as cited in Lubell, 2007).

-Lubell's collective interest model is defined by the following equation (Lubell, 2007):
+The model is defined as:

 $$
-EV(Global Warming Activism) = (p_g \cdot p_i) \cdot V - C + B
+EV_0 = (p_g \cdot p_i) \cdot V - C + B
 $$

 where: